 After you are connected, you can run jobs either in interactive mode with srun or submit a script using sbatch.
 See Using srun and Using sbatch for more information.

-To load and run software, see Software overview.
-To find out more about the hardware and partitions on Discovery, see Hardware overview and Partitions.
+To load and run software, see Software Overview.

+To find out more about the hardware and partitions on Discovery, see Hardware Overview and Partitions.

-To watch an introductory training video, go to Northeastern's LinkedIn Learning page.
+For our introductory training video, go to Northeastern's LinkedIn Learning page.